VinushaDayananda/e23-co2060-University-Digital-ID-sbt/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: eYY-co2060-project-template
+repository-name: e23-co2060-University-Digital-ID-sbt
-title: Project Template
+title: Blockchain-Based Digital Identity System Using Soulbound Tokens
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template, and add more information required for your own project"